abc401/lexer-crablang/docs/Tokens.md

 - `abc def`
 - `123abc`
-- `1nvalid_identifier` <- has a `1` at the start
+- `1nvalid_identifier`

 ## Keywords

+Following are the different types of keywords that are supported by toylang:

+### Let

-The only keyword that Toylang supports as of yet is `let`.
-It is used to initialize or declare a variable.
+The `let` keyword can be used to initialize or declare a variable.

+### Exit

+The `exit` keyword can be used to exit at any part of the program with the desired exit code.

 ## Operators